Do you want to pick up from where you left of?

 :odd

-It helps to handle errors by providing case-like pattern matching in it.
-The value passed is the first non-matched expression.
+else helps to handle errors by providing case-like pattern matching.
+The first non-matched expression is passed to else

 Caught a mistake or want to contribute to the lesson?
 Edit this lesson on GitHub!